 Once the guest enters the facility, digital signage helps continue the patient journey by providing direction and clarity as guests move through the campus.
 Touchscreen maps show patients and visitors where they are and where they need to go.
 This eases the journey for the patient and relieves the burden on staff members, who no longer have to assist lost guests.

-Rethinking patient room whiteboards
+Rethinking hospital patient whiteboards

 Collaborative patient care